piqnt/svgexport/README.md

 ## svgexport

-svgexport is a CLI for exporting SVG files to PNG/JPEG images using Node.js and PhantomJS.
+svgexport is a command-line utility for exporting SVG files to PNG/JPEG images using Node.js and PhantomJS.

 #### Installation
 ```